codacy/docs/docs/repositories/repository-dashboard.md

 -   **Not up to standards:** Pull requests that failed to meet at least one of the [quality gate rules defined for the repository](../repositories-configure/adjusting-quality-settings.md#gates)
 -   **Analyzing:** Pull requests currently being analyzed by Codacy

+Click a bar segment to display only pull requests with the corresponding status.

-Click a pull request to see the details of that pull request, or click **See all pull requests** to open the [list of pull requests](pull-requests.md) in the repository.
+To see the pull request details either click a pull request from the list or click **See all pull requests** to open the [list of pull requests](pull-requests.md) in the repository.

 ![Open pull requests](images/repository-dashboard-open-pull-requests.png)